wlsf82/protractor-and-webrtc/README.md

 - Knowledge of JavaScritp
 - Basic knowledge of CSS selectors
-- Computer with camera (app requirement)
 - Node.js v6.x+ (use the following URL to download Node.js in case you don't have it yet: https://nodejs.org/)
-- Chrome browser (due to WebRTC compatibility)
+- Chrome, Firefox or Opera browser(due to WebRTC compatibility)

 ## Feedback and contributions